-Along with twenty other countries and four international organizations, we affirmed in the May 16 Vienna Communiqué that the GNA is the sole legitimate recipient of international security assistance to Libya and that the international community will support the GNA by providing security assistance to counter UN-designated terrorist groups and to combat Da'esh throughout the country.
+Along with twenty other countries and four international organizations, we affirmed in the May 16 Vienna Communiqué that the GNA is the sole legitimate recipient of international security assistance to Libya and that the international comcipient of international security assistance to Libya and that the international community will support the GNA by providing security assistance to counter UN-designated terrorist groups and to combat Da'esh throughout the country.
 By providing assistance to forces under the GNA's command and reinforcing the UN arms embargo to ensure weapons do not go to other groups, we can help empower al-Sarraj to bring more elements into the inclusive, civilian-controlled, and geographically-diverse security forces that Libya requires.